Characterizing non-Markovian Off-Resonant Errors in Quantum Gates: Non block-diagonal CNOT errors

-One subtlety with this type of experiment is that the $t_{\rm g}$ variable in Eq. (\ref{eq:cnotpeaks}) should really denote the repetition time of the CNOT plus the interrogating $X$-pulse.
-In FIG. \ref{CNOT_OC} (\textbf{F}), the peak positions extracted at a fixed number of repetitions $n=45$ vary linearly with $X$-gate time with slope $\Delta$, as expected.
+One subtlety with this type of experiment is that the $t_{\rm g}$ variable in Eq.~(\ref{eq:cnotpeaks}) should really denote the repetition time of the CNOT plus the interrogating $X$-pulse.
+In FIG.~\ref{CNOT_OC} (\textbf{F}), the peak positions extracted at a fixed number of repetitions $n=45$ vary linearly with $X$-gate time with slope $\Delta$, as expected.
 We evaluate $\sin(\phi_{\pm\text{peaks}})$ and fit to $\sin(a t_{X} + \phi_0)$, taking $\phi_0$ is the `extrapolated' peak position if the $X$-pulse had no duration.
-In FIG. \ref{CNOT_OC} (\textbf{E}) we compare the extrapolated peak positions with Eq. (\ref{eq:cnotpeaks}) for different CNOT gate times and observe good agreement.
+In FIG.~\ref{CNOT_OC} (\textbf{E}) we compare the extrapolated peak positions with Eq.~(\ref{eq:cnotpeaks}) for different CNOT gate times and observe good agreement.
 The rotations due to Stark shifts $\theta_{\pm\text{Stark}}$ are measured using Ramsey experiments on the control qubit when the target is prepared in $|\pm\rangle$ state.
 Like in the previous section, we can optimize the DRAG parameter to suppress the off-resonant excitation in the control qubit for the CNOT gate~\cite{moein2022}.
-As shown in FIG. \ref{CNOT_DRAG_OC} (\textbf{B}) and (\textbf{C}), an optimized DRAG pulse eliminates both off-resonant peaks apparent in state-selective frame spectroscopy.
-The optimized pulse shape is shown in FIG. \ref{CNOT_DRAG_OC} (\textbf{A}), and we observe an improvement in two-qubit interleaved randomized benchmarking for the DRAG optimized CNOT, as shown in FIG. \ref{CNOT_DRAG_OC} (\textbf{D}) and (\textbf{E}).
-The qubit parameters and gate errors are summarized in Table \ref{paramcnot}.
-The two-qubit reference RB uses the following gate set: $X_{\pm \pi/2}$, $Y_{\pm \pi/2}$, $Z_{\pm \pi/2}$, $Z_{0,\pi}$, and DRAG corrected CNOT.
+As shown in FIG.~\ref{CNOT_DRAG_OC} (\textbf{B}) and (\textbf{C}), an optimized DRAG pulse eliminates both off-resonant peaks apparent in state-selective frame spectroscopy.
+The optimized pulse shape is shown in FIG.~\ref{CNOT_DRAG_OC} (\textbf{A}), and we observe an improvement in two-qubit error obtained from interleaved randomized benchmarking for the DRAG optimized CNOT, as shown in FIG.~\ref{CNOT_DRAG_OC} (\textbf{D}) and (\textbf{E}).
+The estimated error per gate (EPG) for CNOT with DRAG correction is 1.2e-3, and for CNOT without DRAG is 1.8e-3.
+We extract the EPGs from exponential fits to the averages of 18 different RB sequences, shown by the lines in FIG.~\ref{CNOT_DRAG_OC} (\textbf{D}) and (\textbf{E}).
+The CNOT gates use 213.33ns long flat-topped Gaussian pulse where rise and fall are $2\sigma$ with $\sigma\approx 14.22$ns.
+We use the CNOT calibration procedure described in \cite{maple2021,sizzle2022}, where different pulse parameters are simultaneously calibrated.
+The reference RB sequence uses the following gate set: $X_{\pm \pi/2}$, $Y_{\pm \pi/2}$, $Z_{\pm \pi/2}$, $Z_{0,\pi}$, and DRAG corrected CNOT.
 The $Z$ gates are virtual frame changes, and $X/Y$ gates are Gaussian pulses $4\sigma$ long with $\sigma\approx 7.11$ns.
-The CNOT gate is a 213.33ns long flat-topped Gaussian pulse where rise and fall are $2\sigma$ with $\sigma\approx 14.22$ns.
-The interleaved gates are 213.33ns long CNOT gates with and without DRAG correction.
-The calibration procedure for the CNOT gates is described in \cite{maple2021,sizzle2022}.
+TABLE~\ref{paramcnot} summarizes the qubit parameters and gate errors, the detuning for this gate is $|\Delta| \approx 60$ MHz.